Landore (electoral ward)

-Landore (Glandŵr) is the name of an electoral ward in the City and County of Swansea, Wales, UK.
+Landore (Glandŵr) is an electoral ward in the City and County of Swansea, Wales, UK.

 Description

 Landore is bounded by the wards of Castle to the south west; Cwmbwrla to the west; Mynydd-Bach to the north west; Morriston to the north; Bonymaen to the east; and St. Thomas to the south east.

 The electoral ward consists of some or all of the following areas: Castle Graig, Brynhyfryd, Hafod, Landore, Morfa and Plasmarl, in the parliamentary constituency of Swansea East.
 However the Landore ward can be split into three chief areas from north to south: Plasmarl, Landore and Hafod.

 For electoral purposes, Landore is divided into a number of polling districts: Plasmarl, Cnap Llwyd, Glandwr and Hafod.

 The Elected Councillors for the Landore Ward are Cllr Viv Abbott (Liberal Democrat) and Cllr Rob Speht (Liberal Democrat).